Skip to main content

 Emily's supported living with a mental health condition

-Diagnosed with a personality disorder and depression a few years ago, Emily had been in and out of the hospital.
-Working alongside her community psychiatric nurse and psychiatrist, our support team employed cognitive behavioural therapy techniques which enabled Emily to develop positive coping strategies and take responsibility for staying safe.
+Working alongside her community psychiatric nurse and psychiatrist, our support team employed cognitive behavioural therapy techniques, which enabled Emily to develop positive coping strategies and take responsibility for staying safe.

-With increased self-confidence and self-esteem, Emily moved from 24-7 supported living to a housing association flat where she is now able to identify her triggers and manage her condition independently.
+With increased self-confidence and self-esteem, Emily moved from 24/7 supported living to a housing association flat where she is now able to identify her triggers and manage her condition independently.

 Today, Emily can drive, is a volunteer and is carving out a career as a trainer, helping care workers and prison officers gain professional qualifications.

 Emily says: “I’m really proud of my achievements.
-I wouldn’t be where I am today without the support of my Lifeways support team who believed in me all the way.
+I wouldn’t be where I am today without the support of my Lifeways support team, who believed in me all the way.
 Now I also believe in myself.”

 If you feel like you’re struggling with your mental health and it is having an impact on your daily life, please make sure to talk to a healthcare professional.

-Long periods of untreated mental health conditions can begin to affect a person’s physical health too, for example, depression can increase a person’s risk for heart disease, stroke and diabetes.
+Long periods of untreated mental health conditions can begin to affect a person’s physical health too.
+For example, depression can increase a person’s risk for heart disease, stroke and diabetes.

-Sara lives at one of SIL's services, Beada House, with her cat Luna.
 Having lived with mental health needs for most of her adult life, she moved to Beada House after staying at a rehabilitation centre.

-Meet our Managing Director of Mental Health
+Meet Mark, Managing Director of Mental Health at Lifeways

 Mark Spraggs qualified as a Social Worker in 1999 and spent many years as an Approved Mental Health Professional and Social Work Manager within integrated NHS and Local Authority mental health services.